 The following instructions provide a high-level overview for setting up and configuring a server farm using a Cisco Application Control Engine (ACE) Module.
-Refer to the appropriate Cisco documentation for more detailed information and configuration parameters.
+For more information and configuration parameters, see the appropriate Cisco documentation.
 If you are using a different third-party product to set up a server farm, refer to that product's documentation for similar instructions.